top of page

 Pooh’s face lit up.
 “You know, I could spend more time visiting my friends instead of sitting alone, thinking about honey.
 Maybe we could go on more adventures together.”

 “Absolutely,” I said.
-“A shared moment—especially with someone who sees and supports you—is more nourishing than any snack or screen or shiny object.
-You don’t need more stuff to feel alive—you need more you in your life.”
+“A shared moment with someone who truly sees and supports you is more nourishing than any snack, screen or shiny object.
+Connection is what brings life alive.”

 Example 3: Experiences Over Things

 “Third,” I said, “focusing on experiences has been a game-changer in managing my Bipolar Disorder.
-I used to spend hours organizing, cleaning, or chasing the next shiny thing—and it left me exhausted and emotionally scattered.
+I used to spend hours organizing, cleaning, or chasing the next shiny thing — and it always left me exhausted and emotionally scattered.

 Pooh's Takeaway:

 I smiled.
 “Exactly.
 Experiences like that fill your emotional backpack.
 And those memories?
-They become anchors that help you feel grounded—even when life gets wobbly.”
+They become anchors that keep you steady — even when life gets wobbly.”

 Pooh’s Plan for a One Bag Life